The Supplement Industry

 It’s important to understand, while the FDA expects manufacturers of dietary supplements to comply with GMPs, the FDA does not certify companies to be in compliance.
 Instead, when the FDA inspects a manufacturing facility, it will issue “observations,” identifying deficiencies.
 The manufacturer then needs to correct these deficiencies.

-Since FDA GMPs were fully implemented for dietary supplements in 2009, NOW® has been an industry leader in compliance.
+Since FDA CGMPs were fully implemented for dietary supplements in 2009, NOW has been an industry leader in compliance.

-- NOW® has been through two FDA dietary supplement inspections since 2009.
+- NOW has been inspected twice by the FDA since 2009.
 Inspection violations have been few and minor.

-- In 2012, the last FDA inspection, NOW® received some recommendations for improvement, which we have implemented.
-But we did not receive any 483s (observations or “serious violations”).
+- In 2012 we received some recommendations for improvement, which we’ve since implemented.
+But we did not receive any observations of serious violations.

-To become certified as GMP compliant, dietary supplement companies can turn to a few non-governmental, third party organizations.
-NOW® participates in several of these programs and has been audited by multiple third party auditors.
+In addition to the FDA’s CGMP federal compliance program, dietary supplement manufacturers can attain GMP manufacturing certification from a few non-governmental, third party organizations.
+NOW participates in several of these programs and has been audited by multiple third-party auditors.